 Although the staff at Monument is fairly small, it does boast a few advisory certifications.
-In fact, the firm employs three certified financial planners (CFP), two chartered financial analysts (CFA) one chartered retirement planning counselor (CRPC) and one certified private wealth advisor (CPWA).
+In fact, the firm employs three certified financial planners (CFP), one chartered financial analysts (CFA) and one certified private wealth advisor (CPWA).

 Although individuals are often the most common client type at financial advisor firms, Monument Wealth Management’s client base is almost entirely made up of individuals with and without a high net worth.
 Its clientele is further divided among estates, trusts, charitable organizations, businesses, pension plans and profit-sharing plans.

 There are no minimum account size requirements at Monument Wealth Management.